Gamefist/Skuddbot-v2-wiki/Minigames/betting-shortcuts.md

 ## Game specific shortcuts
 ### Free for All
 #### Match
 Specifying `match` will match the highest bet currently entered in the Free for All.
+When no users are entred, the bet will be 0.